astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## Step 7: Test your DAG

 1. Go to the DAGs view and unpause the `find_the_iss` DAG by clicking on the toggle to the left of the DAG name.
 The last scheduled DAG run automatically starts, and the `github_sensor` task starts waiting for the commit message `"Where is the ISS right now?"` to be pushed to your GitHub repository.
-You will see two light green circles in the **DAGs** view which indicates that the DAG run is in progress and the `github_sensor` task is running.
+You can see two light green circles in the **DAGs** view which indicates that the DAG run is in progress and the `github_sensor` task is running.

     ![DAG running](/img/tutorials/get-started-with-airflow-part-2_GraphView.png)